 Microsoft Surface Studio 3 release date

-Microsoft has not announced the Surface Studio 3 yet, but a 2021 update to the desktop is likely.
+Microsoft has not announced the Surface Studio 3 yet, but a 2022 update to the desktop is possible.
 The first version of the Surface Studio launched in late 2016, and the follow-up Surface Studio 2 launched in November of 2018.
-Going by that 2-year cadence, we're overdue for a Surface Studio 3 announcement.
+Going by that 2-year cadence, the Surface Studio 3 should have been released in 2020, but as we said up top, the ongoing global pandemic and semiconductor shortage put a damper on that.

 Microsoft Surface Studio 3 price